 How to Set Up a VPN?

 If you have a Windows 10 computer, setting up a VPN is very straightforward, and you have many options.
-Setting a VPN for personal use is not as hard as it may sound.
+Setting a VPN for personal use is not as complicated as it may sound.
 It’s easier than installing any usual app on your devices.

 How to Set Up a VPN on Windows 10?

 A lot of choices when picking a VPN.
-You have browser and plugin-based VPNs, you have free VPNs, and you have standalone VPNs.
+You have a browser and plugin-based VPNs, you have free VPNs, and you have standalone VPNs.
 Which to choose?

 There are lots of considerations, but one tip is that it’s essential to check out the logging policy of a VPN.